cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

    * For a **repository-level** self-hosted runner, create a new repository through GitHub, or you may simply use an existing repository if you already have one created.

    **IMPORTANT:** **Only create private repositories when working with self-hosted runners.
-We do not want public access to our privately self-hosted machines.**
+You do not want public access to your privately self-hosted machines.**

 2. In GitHub, navigate to the settings page that will allow you to create a self-hosted runner.
 You can find this page by going into the settings of your **organization/repository** and clicking on the **Actions** menu option within the settings.